Law of Darcy's

-The law of Darcy's is an equation that describes the fluids flow through a porous medium.
-The law which we are discussing here was formulated by Henry Darcy based on results of experiments on the flow of water through sand beds that are forming the basis of hydrogeology under the branch of earth sciences.
+The law of Darcy's is an equation that describes the fluids flowing through a porous medium.
+The law which we are discussing here was formulated by Henry Darcy based on the results of experiments on the flow of water through sand beds that are forming the basis of hydrogeology under the branch of earth sciences.

 The law of Darcy's was first determined experimentally by Darcy but we can say that we have since been derived from the Navier–Stokes equations via homogenization methods.
 It is the law analogous to Fourier's in the field of conduction of heat that is Ohm's law in the field of electrical networks.

 Almost all reserves of oil have a water zone below the oil leg and some have also a cap of gas which is above the oil leg.
-When the reservoir is pressure drops due to oil production the flow of water is into the oil zone from below and flow of gas into the oil zone from above that if the gas cap exists, and we get a flow of simultaneous and immiscible mixing of all fluid phases in the zone of oil.
+When the reservoir pressure drops due to oil production the flow of water is into the oil zone from below and flow of gas into the oil zone from above if the gas cap exists, and we get a flow of simultaneous and immiscible mixing of all fluid phases in the zone of oil.

 The operator which we are talking about here is about the oil field which may also inject water and/or gas in order to improve oil production.
-The flow of Multiphase which is in oil and gas reservoirs is a comprehensive topic and one of many articles that are about this topic is law of Darcy's for multiphase flow.
+The flow of Multiphase which is in oil and gas reservoirs is a comprehensive topic and one of many articles that are about this topic is the law of Darcy's for multiphase flow.

 This is the law in geology that describes the rate at which a fluid flows through a permeable medium.
 The law of Darcy's states that this rate is directly proportional to the drop which is in vertical elevation which is between two places in the medium and indirectly proportional to the distance that is between them.
-The law is used to describe the water flow from one part of an aquifer to another and the flow of petroleum that is through gravel and the sandstone.
+The law is used to describe the water flow from one part of an aquifer to another and the flow of petroleum that is through the gravel and the sandstone.

 That if there is no pressure gradient over a distance which is no flow occurs as these are hydrostatic conditions,